matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

     }
     ```

-### Propagation of profile fields to membership events
+### Propagation of Profile Fields to Membership Events

 The existing fields, `avatar_url` and `displayname`, will continue to trigger state events in each
 room.
 These fields are replicated per-room via member events.
 Other fields, however, will **not**